comeon-group/comeon-javascript-test/README.md

 ## How to Submit the Home Assignment
 We would prefer that you push the code to a git repo and send us the link, but you could also send us your code in a compressed file in an email.

+## QuickSpin Games

+All of the linked games and their media files and descriptions are properties of QuickSpin AB and can be found publicly on their web site at https://quickspin.com/